sara-zeus/DataCleaningAndQA-Ecommerce-Bootcamp/cleaning_data.md

 SELECT totaltransactionrevenue FROM all_sessions WHERE totaltransactionrevenue IS NOT NULL;

-# Transactions where NOT NULL
+# Filtering out NULL Transactions

 SELECT transactions FROM all_sessions WHERE transactions IS NOT NULL;

+# Filtering out Null revenues
+SELECT COUNT(*) AS null_revenue_count
+    FROM all_sessions
+    WHERE totaltransactionrevenue IS NULL

 # Virtual Table:

 CREATE VIEW cleaned_all_sessions AS
 SELECT
     *,